GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-21 13:28:29 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-21 13:51:21 IST

 Current Weather in Coimbatore:
 Temperature: 26.88 °C
-Condition: mist
+Condition: haze